huggingface/datasets/docs/source/add_dataset.rst

 On the left is the general organization inside the library to create a :class:`datasets.Dataset` instance and on the right, the elements which are specific to each dataset loading script.
 To create a new dataset loading script one mostly needs to specify three methods in a :class:`datasets.DatasetBuilder` class:

-- :func:`datasets.DatasetBuilder._info` which is in charge of specifying the dataset metadata as a :obj:`datasets.DatasetInfo` dataclass and in particular the :class:`datasets.Features` which define the names and types of each column in the dataset,
+- :func:`datasets.DatasetBuilder._info` which is in charge of specifying the dataset metadata as a :obj:`datasets.DatasetInfo` dataclass and in particular the :class:`datasets.Features` which defines the names and types of each column in the dataset,
 - :func:`datasets.DatasetBuilder._split_generator` which is in charge of downloading or retrieving the data files, organizing them by splits and defining specific arguments for the generation process if needed,
 - :func:`datasets.DatasetBuilder._generate_examples` which is in charge of loading the files for a split and yielding examples with the format specified in the ``features``.